 Aston Martin team 'on their knees' as Newey opens up on Alonso pain

-Aston Martin F1 team 'on their knees' as Newey opens up on Alonso pain

-Aston Martin F1 team 'on their knees' as Newey opens up on Alonso pain
+Aston Martin team 'on their knees' as Newey opens up on Alonso pain

 2026 was not supposed to be like this

-Adrian Newey has opened up about the sheer physical and mental struggle Aston Martin is going through after a nightmare start to the 2026 F1 season.
+Adrian Newey has opened up about the sheer physical and mental struggle Aston Martin is enduring after a nightmare start to the 2026 F1 season.

 But while the 67-year-old maestro believes he has a chassis with terrific potential, the car's power unit has been a disaster area as the partnership with Honda gets off to the rockiest of starts.